 Emmy Nominations 2021: Full List of This Year's Awards Contenders

-Television's biggest night is almost here, and the 73rd Emmy Awards nominees are officially in!
-On Tuesday, father-daughter team Ron Cephas Jones and Jasmine Cephas Jones, along with Television Academy CEO Frank Scherma, came together to present the Emmy nominations for the 2020-2021 TV season.
-The Television Academy's Emmy nominations livestreamed via the Emmys website, as well as on YouTube, Facebook, and Twitter.
+Television's biggest night is almost here and the 73rd Emmy Awards nominees are officially in!
+On Tuesday morning, father-daughter team Ron Cephas Jones and Jasmine Cephas Jones, along with Television Academy CEO Frank Scherma, came together to present the Emmy nominations for the 2020-2021 TV season.
+The Television Academy's Emmy nominations live-streamed via the Emmys website, as well as on YouTube, Facebook, and Twitter.

 This year’s Emmys awards ceremony, which recognizes the achievements of storytellers who are shaping television, will mark the second to be held amid the ongoing coronavirus pandemic, though it will look much different from the 2020 Emmys.
 Last year's ceremony was an audience-free occasion at the Staples Center.
 Set to be hosted by Cedric the Entertainer, whose real name is Cedric Antonio Kyles and who stars on CBS' hit sitcom The Neighborhood, this year's event will see nominees and their guests gathering together at the Microsoft Theatre in Los Angeles.